roman-gardens/gre/content/province/achaea/athens/athens_hadrians_library.md

 ### Plans

-{{< figure src="../images/EUR_ACH_Athens_Hadrian Library_Fig 1.jpg" alt="plan of the Library of Hadrian with courtyard garden and apsidal pool" title="Fig. 1: Plan of the Library of Hadrian with its courtyard garden (G) and apsidal pool (stippled).
+{{< figure src="../images/library.jpg" alt="plan of the Library of Hadrian with courtyard garden and apsidal pool" title="Fig. 1: Plan of the Library of Hadrian with its courtyard garden (G) and apsidal pool (stippled).
 Adapted from Travlos 1971, fig. 316." >}}

 <!--### Images-->